 Making a Claim Against a Different Driver

-Unfortunately, injured passengers frequently face the same challenges with insurance companies in these types of cases.
+Unfortunately, injured passengers frequently face the same challenges with the insurance company in these types of cases.
 Here again, an experienced Bakersfield auto accident attorney can help.

 What if the Driver Doesn’t Have Insurance?

 What happens if you’re a passenger in a car accident and the at-fault driver is illegally driving without insurance?
 Alternatively, what if the driver has very basic insurance, but its policy limits aren’t enough to cover your damages?
-Are passengers covered by car insurance in that case?
+Are passengers covered by car insurance after these types of car accidents?

 If you are reading this and still don’t have UM coverage, we encourage you to call your insurance provider and ask about adding it as soon as possible.
-UM coverage is often available for just a few dollars a month, and it can make all the difference if you’re ever in an accident with an uninsured motorist.
+UM auto insurance coverage is often available for just a few dollars a month, and this type of coverage can make all the difference if you’re ever in a car accident with an uninsured motorist.

 Making a Claim Against Someone Else

-Occasionally, a passenger is injured in a car accident and no driver is at fault.
+Occasionally, a passenger is injured in a motor vehicle accident and no driver is at fault.
 There may be a defect in the vehicle, for example, or a dangerous condition in the asphalt caused by roadway neglect.
-Or perhaps some local teenagers vandalized street signs or stole a stop sign.
+Or perhaps investigation of the accident scene reveals some local teenagers vandalized street signs or stole a stop sign.